Friends on a pilgrimage

 Nature tourism or eco tourism is a worldwide trend.
 An increasing number of people are taking to the outdoors for their summer holidays, and more are becoming aware of The St. Olav Ways in Norway as an attractive alternative for the nature and spiritual seeking adventurer of the world.

-In Norway, we have no less than seven pilgrim paths, or St Olav Ways, each leading to Nidaros Cathedral in Trondheim.
+In Norway, we have no less than six pilgrim paths, or St Olav Ways, each leading to Nidaros Cathedral in Trondheim.
 You can follow the same historical paths as thousands of pilgrims before you.
 The pilgrim paths take you through the Norwegian cultural landscape specked with farms both large and small, past towns, and up to beautiful summer mountain farms.
 They follow rivers and lakes and cross spectacular mountain ranges – and not least over the roof of Norway: the majestic Dovre Mountain plateau.

 WALK THE PATH IN STAGES